wp-plugins/wp-e-commerce-dynamic-gallery/readme.txt

 You can use this plugin only when you have installed the WP e-Commerce plugin.

 == Changelog ==

+= 1.2.4 - 2015/06/03 =
+* Tweak - Tested for full compatibility with WordPress Version 4.2.2
+* Tweak - Security Hardening.
+Removed all php file_put_contents functions in the plugin framework and replace with the WP_Filesystem API
+* Tweak - Security Hardening.
+Removed all php file_get_contents functions in the plugin framework and replace with the WP_Filesystem API
+* Fix - Update dynamic stylesheet url in uploads folder to the format //domain.com/ so it's always is correct when loaded as http or https

 = 1.2.3 - 2015/05/05 =
 * Tweak - Tested for full compatibility with WordPress Version 4.2.1